 Calculate.
 Find.
 Develop.

-MQS offers a high-performance computing infrastructure with thermodynamic property algorithms to advance biopharmaceuticals and chemistry research and development with unprecedented precision and speed.
+MQS offers a high-performance computing infrastructure with modular quantum chemistry and machine learning pipelines to advance biopharmaceuticals, materials and chemistry R&D with unprecedented precision and speed.

 Machine Learning / Generative AI